MIRA-KUMAR/Leetcode-Learning/README.md

 Design a HashMap without using any built-in hash table libraries.

+# LeetCode 739.
+Daily Temperatures

+Given an array of integers temperatures represents the daily temperatures, return an array answer such that answer[i] is the number of days you have to wait after the ith day to get a warmer temperature.
+If there is no future day for which this is possible, keep answer[i] == 0 instead.

 # LeetCode 746: Min Cost Climbing Stairs

 You are given an integer array cost where cost[i] is the cost of ith step on a staircase.
 Once you pay the cost, you can either climb one or two steps.